Jeiwan/uniswapv3-book/src/milestone_0/constant-function-market-maker.md

 The above calculations might seem too abstract and dry.
 Let's visualize the constant product function to better understand how it works.

-When plotted, the constant product function is a quadratic hyperbola:
+When plotted, the constant product function is a rectangular hyperbola:

 ![The shape of the constant product formula curve](images/the_curve.png)